 Accessing the Zack Ridge, Red Bluff, South Maumee, and Spring Creek Roads trail heads requires driving several miles of dirt road.
 The roads are maintained and should be fine for any vehicle.

 The Red Bluff Road to South Maumee Road segment is about about 6.2 miles long.
-As of October 2018 the whole area is hikeable but there is at least one reroute pending so the Park Service considers this segment incomplete.
+The final bit of construction was completed April 1 2021 so this area is now open.

 The South Maumee Road to AR-14 segment was completed in 2010 and is 11.0 miles.